imqueue/imqueue.com/tutorial/user-service.md

 #### Prepare data storage

 First of all let's create mongoose database schema for our service as far as we decided to use MongoDB as data storage engine.
-It is can be done in a usual way, @imqueue does not introduce any limits here.
+It can be done in a usual way, @imqueue does not introduce any limits here.

 Create file `./user/src/schema.ts` or whatever the path you would like